 CURIOUS ABOUT CBD?
 BEING A FIRST-TIME BUYER IN THE CBD MARKET CAN BE DIFFICULT AND CONFUSING.

 There’s a lot of misinformation out there and even more options to choose from – which is why we’ve simplified everything into one easy-to-use CBD Buyers Guide.
-Check out what you need to know about all things CBD related, and discover how cbdMD makes buying CBD oil simple, easy, and affordable!
+Check out what you need to know about all things CBD related, and discover how Releaf Social Enterprise makes buying CBD easy, tasty, effective and affordable!

 IS CBD OIL RIGHT FOR ME?

 With the resurgence of the cannabidiol industry in the 21st century, hundreds of companies have seemingly launched overnight to address the increased demand for CBD oil.
 With each of them making very similar claims, it can be difficult to determine if CBD oil is right for you.

 CBD retailers are competing against each other online for the title of “Best CBD Oil Company.”
 Because of this, it can be very overwhelming to determine which is the best CBD oil to buy.

 For a first-time buyer, education is the key factor in determining if and what CBD product is right for you.
 This guide will serve as a trusted source of information.
 It’s important to have a basic understanding of what’s actually in your CBD tinctures, capsules, topicals, and edibles.

 FULL SPECTRUM VS BROAD SPECTRUM:

 Broad Spectrum is where it is at